Learn how to build your very own glossary inside your WordPress website.

 The beauty of this plugin is in the tooltips, which allow readers to understand a word quickly and get back to engaging with your content.
 This increases time spent on your site.
 These tooltip definitions can easily become a part of your site’s marketing strategy, no matter what type of site.

-To see the CM Tooltip Glossary in action, visit the plugin demo page!
+To see the CM Tooltip Glossary in action, visit the plugin demo!